 - Visitors' aid

-- Providing individual travellers with local contacts
+- Providing individual travelers with local contacts

 Walnut Creek Sister Cities International is a nonprofit public benefit corporation under the California Nonprofit Public Benefit Corporation Law for charitable purposes and is organized and operated for charitable and educational purposes.
 It is exempt from federal income tax under section 501(c)3 of the Internal Revenue code of 1986.
 Our tax id number is 68-0202531.